 Bus accident cases become even more complicated when local governments or school districts are involved because these entities are immune from lawsuits, unless they consent to be sued.
 However, this does not mean that you cannot file a lawsuit against the city of Oak Ridge or if your child received injuries in an Oak Ridge Schools bus accident.

-The Law Offices of Ogle, Elrod & Baril PLLC, can help you file a claim because we are familiar with Tennessee’s Governmental Tort Liability Act (GTLA).
+OEB Law, PLLC, can help you file a claim because we are familiar with Tennessee’s Governmental Tort Liability Act (GTLA).
 The GTLA removes immunity for claims against governments and holds them responsible for damages.

 Recovering Damages Under the GTLA